Baked Apple Crisp with Flaxseed and Pecans

 - Store any leftovers in an airtight container in the fridge for up to 3 days.
 Reheat gently in the oven or microwave before serving.

-Is there an alternative to honey to make it more diabetic-friendly?
+Is there an alternative to honey to make it more diabetes-friendly?

 - You can substitute honey with a low-carb sweetener such as stevia or monk fruit, which won’t spike blood sugar.